Quick Start with LBM_Saclay

 5. Post-processing with Paraview

-The .bashrc file contains an alias for paraview versions 5.11 and 5.12 in /tmpformation/LBM_Saclay.
+The .bashrc file contains an alias for paraview versions 5.11 and 5.12 in /tmp_formation/LBM_Saclay.
 In paraview, open the .vti files.
 For post-processing the .h5 (HDF5) files open the .xml file and clic on XDMF Reader.

 For training session: post-processing with paraview